get-change/donations-api-tutorial/README.md

-# Donation API tutorial
+# Donations API tutorial
-This is a basic integration of [Change](https://getchange.io) donation APIs in an application.
+This is a basic integration of [Change](https://getchange.io) donations API in an application.

-Check out this blog post as a guide or use the code in this repo as a power up to getting started using Change!
+Check out [this blog post](https://docs.getchange.io/recipes/donations-tutorial) as a guide or use the code in this repo as a power up to getting started using Change!

 And for more APIs from Change check out our [docs](https://docs.getchange.io/getting-started).